How to get the current iPhone Language Code

 [[NSLocale preferredLanguages] objectAtIndex:0]

-Because this gives you not the language associated with the region, but the language the device is actually configured for.
+This gives you not the language associated with the region, but the language for which the device is actually configured.